iterative/vscode-dvc/CONTRIBUTING.md

   environment to be loaded.

-- This will happen automatically IF the `ms-python.python` extension is installed within the VS code instance that you are developing against.
+- This will happen automatically IF the `ms-python.python` extension is installed within the VS Code instance that you are developing against.

 ## React component development with Storybook